secworks/fltfpga/cpu/doc/fltcpu.md

 ## Register map ##
 32 registers in total.
 All registers are directly writeable by SW.
 This means that one can easily jump, change status regs, manipulate return addresses.

+- r00: Zero registers.
+Will always return zero.
-- r00..r28: General registers.
+- r01..r28: General registers.
 - r29: status register (zero, carry, equal etc...)
 Not a complete register.
 Only the specified bits are actually there.
-- r30: return address
+- r30: return address.
-- r31: program counter
+- r31: program counter.

 ## Instruction types and structure ##